 Exploring different cultures should include immersing yourself in an authentic shopping experience.
 Visitors can enjoy an unparalleled shopping and sensory experience at the following places.

 Harwin Drive is Asiatown’s bargain shopping district.
 You can find everything from cellphones to jewelry and formal wear, at great prices.
 If you’re overwhelmed with where to start shopping, start at Harwin Central Market then move next door to Harwin Discount Center.
 For more information on how to shop this quirky stretch of stores, check out our Harwin Drive shopping guide.
 It’s important to note that vendors and items change frequently.

-Hong Kong City Mall is Chinatown’s own indoor mall, containing more than 20 restaurants and cafes, a few dozen small shops, plus the famous Hong Kong Food Market.
-Most of the shops are Vietnamese, but the food market stocks all sorts of uncommon and international foods and trinkets.
+Hong Kong City Mall is Asiatown’s own indoor mall, containing more than 100 shops, restaurants and health and wellness stores.
+The food market stocks a large variety of international foods and knickknacks.
 Some of the notable items at the market include fresh jackfruit, durian, stingray meat, bamboo shoots, kimchi, taro ice cream, and shredded dried squid.
-If you are looking to get some boba (bubble) tea and look through Vietnamese karaoke before buying a pint of taro ice cream, this is the perfect place to spend your afternoon.Hong Kong City Mall is a great one-stop-shop in Houston's Asiatown.
+If you are looking to get some boba (bubble) tea before buying a pint of taro ice cream, this is the perfect place to spend your afternoon.Hong Kong City Mall is a great one-stop-shop in Houston's Asiatown.